RohanAlexander/hansardr/README.md

 # hansardr

-The goal of hansardr is to ...
+The goal of hansardr is to make it easier to access Hansard data.

 ## Installation